 - “Pre-Occupied Spaces: Remapping Italy’s Transnational Migrations and Colonial Legacies” – Thur.
 May 9, 2019 6pm Calandra Italian American Institute, NY.

-- “Pre-Occupied Spaces: Remapping Italy’s Transnational Migrations and Colonial Legacies” – April 24-26, 2019 Miami University, OH (details TBA) – the visit includes public presentations as part of the Irvin Lectures Series and in-class talks sponsored by the Department of French and Italian/College of Arts and Sciences.
+- “Pre-Occupied Spaces: Remapping Italy’s Transnational Migrations and Colonial Legacies” – April 25-26, 2019 Miami University, OH – the visit includes a public presentation (April 25 4:30pm) as part of the Irvin Lectures Series and an in-class talk about “Contemporary Migration from Italy to the U.S.,” sponsored by the Department of French and Italian/College of Arts and Sciences.

 - “Italy in the Transnational Space of Migration and Colonial Routes” – Feb.
-13-16, 2019 Ohio State University (details TBA) – Scholar-in-Residence visit includes public lecture, in-class talks, meetings with graduate students, presentation to the community as part the Migration, Mobility, and Immobility project of the Global Arts & Humanities Discovery Theme (GAHDT).
+13-16, 2019 Ohio State University – Scholar-in-Residence visit includes public lecture, in-class talks, meetings with graduate students, presentation to the community as part the Migration, Mobility, and Immobility project of the Global Arts & Humanities Discovery Theme (GAHDT): see full program.

 - “Spazi pre-occupati: Una rimapattura dell’Italia tra migrazioni transnazionali ed esperienze coloniali” – Thur.
 Jan.
 10, 2019 Università di Palermo, Italy (Edificio 12, Aula Seminari, Polo Universitario viale delle Scienze).
 Photo with University of Palermo faculty.